Learn How They Differ from Traditional LLCs & Why Operating Agreements are Critical

 You need a specially drafted operating agreement to properly govern your one owner LLC.
 Corporate Direct provides such a tailored document for our clients.
 When it comes to business and investments, you must do it the right way.

-For more information on sole owner LLCs please see the article below, or find the answer you’re looking for from the list of frequently asked questions.
-To get started on a new one owner LLC, or to amend your existing operating agreement to cover the many single member issues, please call 1-800-600-1760 or sign up for a free 15-minute consultation with an incorporation expert.
+To get started on a new single member LLC, or to amend your existing operating agreement to cover the many single-member issues, please call 1-800-600-1760 and ask to speak with an incorporating expert.

 Difficulties of Owning a Single Member LLC?